aldendirks/discinaceae_phylogenomics/README.md

 ###  3.1. <a name='Predictgenes'></a>Predict genes

 First, predict genes.
-The JGI Gyromitra esculenta expressed sequence tags (EST) file is used to help with gene prediction.
+The JGI <i>Gyromitra esculenta</i> expressed sequence tags (EST) file is used to help with gene prediction.

 ```
 conda deactivate